3mdeb/verified-boot/measured_boot.md

 ## Static and Dynamic RTM

-Measured Boot can be performed basing on: Static RTM or Dynamic RTM.
+Measured Boot can be performed based on a Static RTM or a Dynamic RTM.
 Achieving measured boot using the two Roots of Trust differ in how the process is performed and each has its strengths and shortcomings.
 The two techniques can even be used together to achieve the best results[^Intel_txt_security_paper].

-### SRTM
+### Static Root of Trust for Measurement (SRTM)

-The Static Root of Trust for Measurements creates a Chain of Trust, which starts with the first code executed on the CPU.
+The Static Root of Trust for Measurements (SRTM) creates a Chain of Trust, which starts with the first code executed on the CPU.
 The code is often read only, proprietary and provided by the hardware vendor.
 From there, every executed software is being measured and added to the chain of trust extending the